al63/SublimeFiles/README.md

 Sublime Files works entirely through the command palette.
-By running the Sublime Files Navigator, you can "cd" around directories similar to how you would on a command line.
-On selecting a file, a user is presented with the following options:
+By running the Sublime Files Navigator, you can "cd" around directories similar to how you would on a command line in order to open up files.
+New files will open up in new tabs.

-* Open
-* Rename
-* Delete
-* Copy
-* Move

 Because Sublime Files actually navigates the file system by changing directories,